timvar/codepipeline-codedeploy-example/README.md

 Use the `./setup.sh` script to create a Continuous Delivery pipeline.

+The script do the following:
+1. Create S3 bucket
+2. ZIP a lambda function
+3. Upload the archive to S3 Bucket
+4. Create a CloudFormation stack
+5. Deploy function to Lambda service
+6. Create a CodePipeline
-Note: The script will create a CloudFormation stack which launches an EC2 instance into the default VPC of your default region.
+7. Launch an EC2 instance into the default VPC of your default region.
+8. Run Lambda function to test static website on EC2 httpd service

 The script will ask you for:
+* S3 Bucket name for Lambda function artifact
 * GitHub repository
 * GitHub owner (username of individual or organisation)
 * GitHub [OAuth Token with access to Repo](https://github.com/settings/tokens).